stefanheijnen/mailinabox/README.md

 Disadvantages
 -------------

-* lack of dovecot-lucene in Ubuntu 16.04 brought me to a decision to don't include fulltext search into the roundcube (all modern email clients have this already installed)
+* lack of dovecot-lucene in Ubuntu 16.04 brought me to a decision to don't include fulltext search into the roundcube
-* sometimes, I may not notice updates in upstream - in that case you may easilly rebase their changes on top of my master as shown in the Quick Install section
+    * but that seems not to be an issue because all modern email clients have this already installed

 Quick Install
 -------------